istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 # Istio Mixer: Adapter Development Walkthrough

 This document walks through step-by-step instructions to implement, test and plug a simple adapter into Mixer.
-For complete details on the adapter life cycle, please refer to the [Adapter Developer Reference Guide](./adapters.md).
+For complete details on the adapter life cycle, please refer to the [Adapter Developer's Guide](./adapters.md).

-**Note**: To complete this walkthrough, it is optional to read the adapter Developer Reference Guide.
-However, to create a real production quality adapter, it is highly recommended you read the reference guide to better understand adapter lifecycle and various interfaces and objects that Mixer uses to interact with adapters.
+**Note**: To complete this walkthrough, it is optional to read the adapter developer's guide.
+However, to create a real production quality adapter, it is highly recommended you read the guide to better understand adapter lifecycle and various interfaces and objects that Mixer uses to interact with adapters.

-In this walkthrough you're going to create a simple Adapter that:
+In this walkthrough you're going to create a simple adapter that:

-* Supports the [`metric`](../../template/metric/template.proto)  template which ships with built-in Mixer framework.
+* Supports the [`metric`](../../template/metric/template.proto)  template which ships with Mixer.

-* For every request, prints to a file the data it received from Mixer at request time.
+* For every request, prints to a file the data it receives from Mixer at request time.

-**It should approximately take ~30 minutes to finish this task**
+**It should take approximately ~30 minutes to finish this task**

-# Table of contents
 * [Before you start](#before-you-start)
 * [Step 1: Write basic adapter skeleton code](#step-1-write-basic-adapter-skeleton-code)
 * [Step 2: Write adapter configuration](#step-2-write-adapter-configuration)